-HMRC charges a fee for card payment, this though is lower than penalty charges.
+HMRC charges a fee for card payment, though it is lower than penalty charges.
 HBG DO NOT advocate credit cards to pay other debt.

 Explore short term finance.
 Examples are IWOCA, EZBOB and The Funding Circle for short-term financing.

-When you realise you owe VAT, have not registered for VAT, or have fines for not paying VAT, You must react fast.
-Therefore, contact the HMRC to agree to an arrangement.
+When you realise you owe VAT, have not registered for VAT, or have fines for not paying VAT, you must react quickly.
+Therefore, contact HMRC to agree to an arrangement.
 You will avoid hefty fines compounding the financial burden.
 Remember, the HMRC will never go away and will require resolving.